trocafone/laika/docs/results.rst

 of result.
 Below are described all the supported results.

 .. note:: Results will be executed in the same order they are defined.
 If the
-    first one raise an exception, the execution will be suspended (the next ones will not execute).
+    first one raises an exception, the execution will be suspended (the next ones will not execute).

 File